sdkman/sdkman-vendor-gradle-plugin/README.md

 The plugin provides the following tasks for releasing, defaulting and announcing:

-`gvmAnnounceVersion`    :   Announce a Release on GVM.
+`gvmAnnounceVersion` - Announce a Release on GVM.

-`gvmDefaultVersion`     :   Make an existing Candidate Version the new Default on GVM.
+`gvmDefaultVersion` - Make an existing Candidate Version the new Default on GVM.

-`gvmReleaseVersion`     :   Release a new Candidate Version on GVM.
+`gvmReleaseVersion` - Release a new Candidate Version on GVM.

+`sdkMajorRelease` - Convenience task performs a Major Release consisting of Release, Default and Announce combined.

+`sdkMinorRelease` - Convenience task performs a Minor Release consisting of Release and Announce combined.